hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 It remains to be seen whether Cuttle is my gateway drug to using the historically professional CAD software.
 For now, it has met my needs, and I've been able to either design around any software limitations[^limitations] or avoid larger version control reproducibility issues by prototyping only a portion of the system in Cuttle, keeping the non-CAD pieces in a different (and checked in) ecosystem[^vc], and assuming that I'll rebuild the Cuttle piece in a different language if I truly want to make the design more robust and user-friendly.
 The development team is friendly, supportive, and actively plugging away, and with any luck these limitations are a symptom of early-stage software development (a focus on rapid iteration rather than optimization and long-term exportability/reproducibility).

+The biggest problem with Cuttle is that it is fun.
+Too fun.
+And too easy to say "oh, let me just try one more thing..." and then come up for air to find that it is 1am.

 [^limitations]: Sometimes large numbers of objects causes my session to choke!
 Truly the bounds of the project?
 Maybe my understandings of the abstractions need tweaking?
 So far not worth asking for help, and easier to just design around and approach in different ways, but the Cuttle Discord is active and supportive, and when I've asked for help their I've gotten it, so until further notice assume that this is not a fundamental limitation of the software!